Kent-Ehl/showfloor-mirror/README.md

-# Project PF (pissfloor)
+# PISSFLOOR
 <img width="1091" height="327" alt="git_1" src="https://github.com/user-attachments/assets/4a7cc04c-7264-4a82-bab2-732b3b389811" />

 "Guaranteed as the world's most beta-est hack ever!"

 EST. 2024

-Project "pissfloor" is a parody hack meant to poke fun of Mario 64 beta hacks (e.g. mariosan's, dudaw's, bee, etc).
+PISSFLOOR is a parody hack meant to poke fun of Mario 64 beta hacks (e.g. mariosan's, dudaw's, bee, etc).
 Without the existing release of [TPP](https://github.com/Sunlitspace542/tpp-mirror) and the reimplementation which is [showfloor](https://github.com/96flashbacks/showfloor), this hack would have not been possible.

 ## Q&A